olivia3395/olivia3395.github.io/_pages/about.md

 I’m **Yuyao Wang**, a Ph.D. candidate in Statistics at Boston University, co-advised by [Debarghya Mukherjee](https://debarghya-mukherjee.github.io/) and [Luis Carvalho](https://math.bu.edu/people/lecarval/).

-My research lies in **transfer learning**, **graph mining**, **nonparametric statistics**, and **reinforcement learning**, where I develop **theoretically grounded methods** for structured, heterogeneous data in **low-sample, high-dimensional, and non-IID settings**.
-Everyone imagines the challenges of theoretical statistics, yet within that struggle lies the quiet beauty of uncovering order in chaos.
-My work values the elegance of fundamental theory while pursuing its reach across real-world applications, bridging statistics with computer science and beyond.
+My research spans **transfer learning**, **graph mining**, **nonparametric statistics**, and **reinforcement learning**, focusing on developing **theoretically grounded methods** for structured and heterogeneous data in **low-sample, high-dimensional, and non-IID settings**.
 My research asks a simple but very real-world question:

-> *How can we reuse what we’ve already learned when the world keeps changing?*
+> **How can we reliably reuse past knowledge when the data-generating world keeps shifting?**

-That’s what **transfer learning** is all about.
-In classical statistics, it means borrowing structure or smoothness from a well-studied “source” dataset to help a smaller, noisier “target.”
+In statistical learning, this means transferring geometric structure or smoothness from a well-understood **source** distribution to a smaller or noisier **target**.
-In **reinforcement learning**, the **source** is prior experience—offline logs, simulators, or related tasks/policies; the **target** is the live environment/task.
-The magic is figuring out **what to keep and what to forget**, so models stay robust even when everything shifts.
+In reinforcement learning, the **source** is prior trajectories, simulators, or related tasks, while the **target** is the evolving environment—requiring principled rules for **what to retain, what to adapt, and what to forget**.

 What I build:
-- **Theory-first tools**: minimax/Oracle-type guarantees, regret bounds, and safe transfer criteria under shift.
+- **Theoretical foundations**: minimax rates, oracle inequalities, regret bounds, and safe transfer criteria under covariate or structural shift.
-- **Graph-aware transfer**: graph alignment so signals move across domains.
-- **RL & bandits under drift**: warm-start policies, uncertainty-aware adaptation, and “what-to-keep vs. what-to-forget” rules.
+- **Graph-structured transfer methods**: alignment and transport of information across graphs and manifolds.
+- **RL/bandit algorithms under drift**: warm-started policies with uncertainty-aware adaptation for robust sequential decision-making.

 # 🔥 News
 - *2025.09*: 🎉 My first-author paper **"Transfer Learning on Edge Connecting Probability Estimation Under Graphon Model"** is accepted by ([NeurIPS 2025](https://neurips.cc/))!